Nikon D3400 vs Sony A7

 It is notable that the A7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D3400 does not provide wifi capability.

 Both the D3400 and the A7 have been discontinued, but can regularly be found used on ebay.
 The A7 was replaced by the Sony A7 II, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony A7 Manual.
+Further information on the features and operation of the D3400 and A7 can be found, respectively, in the Nikon D3400 Manual (free pdf) or the online Sony A7 Manual.

 So how do things add up?
 Is there a clear favorite between the Nikon D3400 and the Sony A7?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.